Which under-eye concealers are best?

 What you need to know: This under-eye concealer is perfect for daily use with amazing waterproof coverage.

 What you’ll love: This daily under-eye concealer from It Cosmetics works best when blended and applied minimally, but you can wear it for hours on end without fading.
-The waterproof formula stands up to moisture and offers reliable coverage for imperfections.
+The waterproof formula stands up to moisture and offers reliable coverage.
+It also comes in a smaller travel size.

 What you should consider: This under-eye concealer tends to settle in fine lines if you apply too much product.